 UNC HOSPITALS RECREATIONAL THERAPY LUNCH AND LEARN – Chapel Hill, NC (7/2008)

 Presenter – Assisting with patients’ new diagnoses (and the corresponding family dynamics)

 • 60-minute presentation focusing on steps to talking with the patient, sibling, and parents when a child is newly diagnosed.
 Exploring a variety of goals that can be utilized to help the child cope with their diagnosis.

 Co-Presenter – Traveling the Road to Maturity: Issues of Adolescents and Young Adults

 • 60-minute presentation focusing on the variety of issues Adolescents and Young Adults may face, such as Relationships, Careers, Follow-Up Healthcare, Insurance, and Fertility.

 CANCER PATIENT EDUCATION NETWORK CONFERENCE – Greensboro, NC (11/2006)

 Presenter – A Velvet Touch – A Guide to Animal Assisted Activities/Therapy (AAA/T) and How It Can Benefit Cancer Patients

-- 30-minutes presentation on the benefits of AAA/T with cancer patients and precautions to take for infection control purposes, and how to start a pet therapy program.
+• 30-minute presentation on the benefits of AAA/T with cancer patients, precautions for infection control, and how to start a pet therapy program.